-B. CONFIDENTIAL RESOURCES:
+II.
+CONFIDENTIAL RESOURCES:

-Consistent with the definition of Confidential Resources and licensed community professionals, there are a number of resources within the University and Florham Park and Teaneck communities where students and employees can obtain confidential, trauma-informed counseling and support.
+Consistent with the definition of Confidential Resources and licensed community professionals, there are a number of resources within the FDU-V community where students and employees can obtain confidential, trauma-informed counseling and support.
 These resources include: